 The process can take all day, but hands-on work is only a few minutes of ladling.

 By the way, the remaining crispy crackling bits are nice salted and eaten as a snack.

-Next week, I’ll write about how I turn this home rendered lard into delicious soap.
+Check out the post on how to turn this home rendered lard into delicious soap.

 Do you use animal fats when cooking?
 Lard, tallow, duck fat, ghee or butter?

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.